 Examples of how these challenges manifest themselves in our tap water are found in two recent reports from the China Daily.

-A November 18th, 2016 article reports on improvements made in nearly 2,000 monitored surface water areas across the country over the first nine months of the year.
+A November 18th, 2016 article reported on improvements made in nearly 2,000 monitored surface water areas across China over the first nine months of the year.

 However, only three weeks prior to that, the same paper reported that traces of the carcinogen NDMA were detected in over 44 Chinese cities’ source and tap water in the last quarter of 2016.